vt-tgaglio/tony-onboarding/README.md

 4. Navigate your browser to localhost:3000

+## How to run tests after install

+1. Open `/src/token.js` and set your aiware session token, save the file

+2. Run `npm run cypress`

+3. Choose a spec to run from the Cypress window

 ## How to use the web app

 The main screen presents a panel with two engine selections, either Transcription or Recognition.